Wednesday, May 11, 2016

 Thanks to the wonders of the internet, here's that heretofore unseen Mamie Van Doren number in all its glory.
 "Hey, Mama" has the same melody as the film's terrific theme song and is as catchy as hell.
 And as you might expect from Miss Van Doren, her performance of the song is nothing short of crazy, cool, and fantabulous!

-Not a success during its initial release, when Girls Town was re-released in 1964, its dated, Drive-In-friendly title was changed to the bland and nondescript The Innocent and the Damned
+Not a success during its initial release, when Girls Town was re-released in 1964, its dated, Drive-In-friendly title was changed to the nonsensical and nondescript The Innocent and the Damned

 Copyright © Ken Anderson 2009 - 2016